 CONTRA COSTA COUNTY

 Defining Contra Costa County: Our real estate markets in Contra Costa County include the cities of Alamo, Blackhawk, Danville, Diablo, Lafayette, Moraga, Orinda, Pleasant Hill, San Ramon, and Walnut Creek.
-Sales data in the report charts includes single-family homes in these communities
+Sales data in the adjoining chart includes single-family homes in these communities.